algolia/algolia-coding-contest/README.md

 # The prizes

 Exciting news!
 For each category, the winner will receive one of the following:
-- A smartphone of your choice between an iPhone 12 64 Go / a Samsung S21 128Go / an OPPO Find X3 Neo 256 Go
+- A smartphone of your choice between an iPhone 12 64 GB / a Samsung S21 128GB / an OPPO Find X3 Neo 256 GB
 - Or an $800 Amazon giftcard.

 On top of that, each participant is entitled to a 1-month coupon to use Algolia for free.
 Please send us an email to codingcontest[at]algolia.com with “Coupon request” in the subject line.